 Gua sha is an ancient practice believed to pre-date the Stone Age but, thanks to TikTok, a new generation are beginning to understand how they can integrate this technique into their beauty and wellness routines.
 However, knowing which tool to buy, what technique to opt for, and how to prepare your face to try gua sha at home may all feel a bit overwhelming.
 With that in mind, I’ve spoken to some beauty experts to find out everything you need to know, including how to use a gua sha tool with total ease.

 What is gua sha?

-Many of us may know that gua sha hails from traditional Chinese medicine, but what you might not be aware of is that it the practise wasn’t initially used in skincare.
-In fact, it was first used for two conditions: “the abrupt, immediate, sudden collapse of the body from heatstroke” and “seasonal diseases, like a cold virus,” as Vogue writer Meng Jin discovered from Ping Zhang, DOM, L.Ac, a New York–based traditional Chinese medicine (TCM) practitioner and expert.
-The skincare benefits were only later discovered, completely by mistake.
+Gua sha hails from traditional Chinese medicine and was initially used to treatment two conditions: “the abrupt, immediate, sudden collapse of the body from heatstroke” and “seasonal diseases, like a cold virus,” as Vogue writer Meng Jin discovered from Ping Zhang, DOM, L.Ac, a New York–based traditional Chinese medicine (TCM) practitioner and expert.
+The skincare benefits were discovered much later.

 What are the benefits of gua sha?